Jim Powers: American Wrestling Federation (1994–1995)

-On the November 22, 1994, episode of ECW Hardcore TV, Powers unsuccessfully challenged ECW World Heavyweight Champion Shane Douglas for the title.

 Pennsylvania Championship Wrestling (1995)

 A month later on July 20 at the Silo Nightclub in Reading, Pennsylvania, he faced former nemesis Jeff Jarrett for the vacated PCW Americas Championship.
 Jarrett was still contracted to the World Wrestling Federation for three days; Bruce Prichard later said he was loaned to PCW as a favor to its owner.
 Jarrett defeated Powers for the title.
 Two days, Powers returned the favor, gaining the PCW Americas championship after defeating Jarrett on July 22 in Wind Gap, PA.

 World Championship Wrestling (1996–1998)

 Powers joined World Championship Wrestling (WCW), making his initial appearance on the June 10, 1996 WCW Monday Nitro in Wheeling, West Virginia in a match against Diamond Dallas Page.
 Six days later he appeared in the live pre-show for the Great American Bash, which aired on Main Event, this time losing to VK Wallstreet.
 On July 7, 1996, he picked up his first WCW victory, pinning Hugh Morrus in a dark match at the Bash at the Beach.
 The following night, Powers faced Ric Flair in a rematch of their encounter in 1991.
 He was scouted and then managed for a brief time by Teddy Long as well as being scheduled to form a mid-card stable with “Desperado" Joe Gomez and The Renegade but nothing ever came of it.
 He was attacked and spray painted during a mid-1996 match by the emerging New World Order (nWo).
 Powers also teamed briefly with Bobby Walker, and they also were managed by Teddy Long.
 On July 22, the Teddy Long stable of Powers, Gomez, Renegade, and Alex Wright defeated The Dungeon of Doom quartet of Kevin Sullivan, The Leprechaun (Buddy Lee Parker), Hugh Morrus, and The Barbarian.

 In September 1996 he began to acquire several wins, defeating Mr JL, Juventud Guerrera, and Disco Inferno.
 He defeated Pat Tanaka in the dark match of Halloween Havoc 1996 on October 27.
 The following night he earned a shot against Dean Malenko for the WCW Cruiserweight Championship on Monday Nitro, but was not successful.
 A month later he was one of the sixty competitors in the annual World War 3 pay-per-view in 1996.